Alberto Tarantini: Career

 Born at Ezeiza, Tarantini rose through the Boca Juniors youth divisions in the early 1970s, and was noted for his afro hairdo and his large front teeth, which earned him the nickname conejo ("rabbit").

-In 1977 with Boca Juniors he won his first international club football competition and one of the most prestigious tournaments in the world and the most prestigious club competition in Latin American football – Copa Libertadores, when after the goalless draw Boca defeated Cruzeiro 5–4 on penalties.
+In 1977, with Boca Juniors, he won his first international club football competition, the Copa Libertadores, when after the goalless draw Boca defeated Cruzeiro 5–4 on penalties.
 The match was held at the Estadio Centenario in Montevideo, Uruguay on 14 September 1977.

 Tarantini was part of the Argentina under-23 team that won the 1975 Toulon Tournament, together with Jorge Valdano, Américo Gallego, and others, with César Menotti as coach.
 He became the left-back of the Argentina national football team after Jorge Carrascosa left the team (the book El DT del Proceso by Gasparini and Ponsico claims that the wolf Carrascosa declined to play for the dictatorship).
 He was also, at 22, the youngest player of that team.

 A few months before the 1978 FIFA World Cup, he had a contractual dispute with Boca that left him clubless, as Boca management pressured all Argentine clubs into denying him a new contract.
 After his performances during the World Cup (he scored a goal in the 6–0 victory against Peru, and played in the final against The Netherlands) he was signed by Birmingham City for £295,000.
 His spell in England was overshadowed by poor discipline, with Tarantini flattening Manchester United defender Brian Greenhoff, and ending his 23-game spell in Birmingham by wading into the crowd to punch a heckler.

 After his return to Argentina he played for Talleres de Córdoba, River Plate, and European teams SC Bastia, Toulouse and FC St. Gallen.

-In 1982 Tarantini was voted into the Top Ten of the South America Player of the Year awards.
+In 1982, Tarantini was voted into the Top Ten of the South America Player of the Year awards.

-Tarantini also played in the 1982 FIFA World Cup for Argentina, retiring from the national team immediately thereafter.
+Tarantini also played in the 1982 FIFA World Cup for Argentina.

 Personal life

 Tarantini was married to fashion model Patricia Pata Villanueva.
-His brother George Tarantini is a former college soccer coach.
+His brother George Tarantini was a former college soccer coach.